specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/group-synchronized-test-cases-to-a-test-suite.md

 {% endhint %}

 {% hint style="info" %}
-Retrieving Test Suites might take longer time when the ID of the Test Plan that the Test Suite is defined in is unknown.
-If you have many Test Plans or experience longer processing time, please specify the ID of the Test Plan as well in the `remote/testSuite/testPlanId` setting.
+Retrieving Test Suites might take longer time when the Test Plan that the Test Suite is defined in is unknown.
+If you have many Test Plans or experience longer processing time, please specify the Test Plan in the `remote/testSuite/testPlan` setting using the name or the ID `#1234` format.
 {% endhint %}

 ## Removing Test Cases from the Test Suite